 Prune for airflow

-Codling moth – maggots in fruit
+Codling moth – maggots found inside fruit at harvest

 Pheromone traps